jgirardet/sqlo/README.md

 ```

-Please remember that `::` isn't mandatory in assignment expressions.

 Primary_key can also be ommited, if supported by the DBMS.

 Returning instance with `.` uses `insert.... returning` in SQL.